 Do-it-yourself home security, in stark contrast to professional firms, is all about choice.
 The tradeoff for that level of customization is that you'll have to shoulder a lot more of the responsibility from the install on through to calling the police yourself if you have a security concern (with a couple of exceptions).

 And, where professional firms keep it simple with various bundled products and services, DIY purchasing decisions can be more complicated because the options vary widely.
-You'll come across ADT-style services with 24/7 monitoring and monthly fees (thankfully, without mandatory contracts) to single security devices like cameras or locks, available for purchase in Target, BestBuy and other chain retail stores.
+You'll come across ADT-style services with 24/7 monitoring and monthly fees (thankfully, without mandatory contracts) to single security devices like cameras or locks, available for purchase at Target, BestBuy and other chain retail stores.

 Even if you've decided against a professional firm, there are still a lot of considerations to make before you land on a DIY device or system.
 We'll explore the various options here and help you find something that works.

 Just because you've ditched the idea of a professional firm doesn't mean that you have to miss out on features.
-There are a handful of DIY security companies that offer entire suites of security products, including door/window sensors, motion detectors, sirens and more.
+There are a handful of DIY security companies that offer entire suites of security products, including door and window sensors, motion detectors, sirens and more.
 Some even offer professional monitoring for a monthly fee, but the good news is that you can cancel at any time without having to worry about a penalty.

-|Camera||Yes (add $149.99)||Yes (add $169)||Yes (add $149.99)||No|
+|Camera||Yes (add $150)||Yes (add $169)||Yes (add $100)||Yes (add $100)|

+For a kit with a camera, we recommend either Abode or iSmartAlarm. iSmartAlarm's initial camera was underwhelming, but the brand brought the newinto the fold in 2015 and it performs much better than its predecessor.
 SimpliSafe certainly isn't cheap, but it does have lower monthly fees than your typical contract -- ranging from $15 to $25 per month -- and still offers professional monitoring.
 So, if you're in search of something comprehensive that's like ADT but doesn't have the same rigid contract terms, a DIY kit is a solid bet.

 Standalone security cameras are another common DIY category.
-They are particularly appealing for folks who want to keep an eye on one specific area of vulnerability (of course, you can buy multiple cameras, but it might make sense to upgrade to a kit with a combination of cameras and sensors if you have a lot of entry points in your home).
+They are particularly appealing for folks who want to keep an eye on one specific area of vulnerability.
+(Of course, you can buy multiple cameras, but it might make sense to upgrade to a kit with a combination of cameras and sensors if you have a lot of entry points in your home.)

-The DIY market has grown a lot in recent years and you'll find all sorts of options out there, including indoor, outdoor and indoor-outdoor cameras that range in price from an average of $99 per camera up to $270 or more (there are even a few).
+The DIY market has grown a lot in recent years and you'll find all sorts of options out there, including indoor, outdoor and indoor-outdoor cameras that range in price from an average of $70 per camera up to $280 or more (there are even a few).

 You'll also find a lot of differentiation in terms of features.
 The $280is a great option if you want a live streaming HD camera that covers a wide angle -- 180 degrees, to be exact.
 This excellent all-in-one camera also comes with motion and environmental alerts, night vision, free cloud-based clip storage, an included Z-Wave hub for adding additional standalone sensors into the mix and a built-in siren to scare away intruders.
 There are also a ton of notification options, ranging from getting an automated phone call from Piper alerting you to a potential security issue to more complex in-app rules that you can customize yourself.

 The $150 an IFTTT channel for more complex third-party integrations and has the added benefit of a cordless setup.is another solid option, although it's totally different than Icontrol's Piper NV.
-Homeboy is battery powered, has an SD video resolution (the video quality is much grainier than its HD counterparts) and it doesn't offer live streaming.
+The Homeboy is battery powered, has an SD video resolution (the video quality is much grainier than its HD counterparts) and it doesn't offer live streaming.
 But, it does have a built in siren and

 You can also find free security options like, and that convert spare Android or iOS devices into cameras for free.
 All three work well, but we're partial to the Android-only Salient Eye because it lets you arm and disarm your camera and will even turn on a siren if it detects motion while you're away.

-Yale comes with built-in Z-Wave connectivity, whereas the Schlage Camelot lock requires extra accessories for smart connectivity -- $60 for the Nexia Bridge control unit and an $10 a month for Nexia Home Intelligence's home automation system to incorporate automated lights and more.
+Yale comes with built-in Z-Wave connectivity, whereas the Schlage Camelot lock requires extra accessories for smart connectivity -- $60 for the Nexia Bridge control unit and an extra $10 a month for Nexia Home Intelligence's home automation system to incorporate automated lights and more.

 Both August and Danalock install over the majority of common household deadbolts for a relatively painless setup process.
 Yale's Real Living Touchscreen Z-Wave Deadbolt, Schlage's Camelot Touchscreen Deadbolt and Kwikset's Kevo use their own deadbolts.
-We also found the Kevo.

 August was our overall favorite for its easy installation, nice design and impressive performance.

 There hasn't been a whole lot of movement in this product category otherwise.
-We've seen various locks make their debut on crowdfunding sites, like, , , and only to have their shipping dates pushed back -- or, in the case of Haven, not even get fully funded.
+We've seen various locks make their debut on crowdfunding sites, like, , and only to have their shipping dates pushed back -- or, in the case of Haven, not even get fully funded.